karthik/life-hacks/travel.md

 It's a god damned pain in the ass to connect your laptop, phone, tablet, kindle (I need to sync my place in books because I switch between my kindle and phone frequently), other devices with a stupidly long password or a splash page.
 So get a router that all your devices already know.
 I strongly recommend [NetGear Trek](http://www.amazon.com/gp/product/B00HQ883T4).

-I also own a [TBMAX router](http://www.amazon.com/gp/product/B00PNJRDT4).
-It's much more compact but powers only off of USB (it's easy to connect to a iPhone power brick), but has the downside of not being able to navigate splash pages.

 ![](http://core0.staticworld.net/images/article/2014/05/netgear_trek-100266044-large.png)